samgozman/openvpn-with-sockd-install-script/README.md

 # openvpn-with-sockd-install-script

-Made for myself to quickly deploy a typical vpn server
+Made for myself to quickly deploy a typical vpn server on [Vultr](https://www.vultr.com/?ref=8999167)